gafusion/doc/html/src/tglf/tglf_list.rst

 **Definition**

 Zonal flow mixing coefficient (used by SAT1, SAT2, SAT3).
-Note: Can be used as hidden switch that avoids picking the lowest ky as the peak in gamma/ky when ALPHA_ZF=-1.0.
+Note: Can be used as hidden switch that avoids picking unphysically low ky as the peak in gamma/ky when ALPHA_ZF=-1.0.
 This switch is useful when an MHD mode at the lowest ky causes a large amount of flux.

 **Comments**